ScottishGuy95/ScottishCovidCases/README.md

 * -a HEALTHBOARD        Takes a health board name, returns that health boards total cases
 * -c DAYS HEALTHBOARD   Takes a number of days & a health board or 'all', returns the case numbers over that period
 * -t                    Returns the total number of cases for every health board
+* -hb                   Returns all health boards available
 ```

 ## Examples
+Get a list of all available commands: `ScottishCovidCases.py -h`

+Get a list of all of the Health Boards you can use: `ScottishCovidCases.py -hb`

 Get today's newest case numbers: `ScottishCovidCases.py -n`

 Get the last 7 days of case numbers in NHS Highland: `ScottishCovidCases -c 7 Highland`